Projects

 πŸ“… 2022 – 2025

 The in-place density of asphalt pavements is a key indicator of construction quality, durability, and long-term performance.
-Pavement construction requires coordination and monitoring to ensure proper compaction which in-turn achieves the targeted in-place density.
+Pavement construction requires coordination and monitoring to ensure proper compaction, which in turn achieves the targeted in-place density.
 Two major factors hindering targeted in-place density are uniform mat temperature and uniform rolling pattern.
-The objective of this study is to develop an automated monitoring protocol with use of aerial images using uncrewed aerial vehicle (UAV).
+The objective of this study is to develop an automated monitoring protocol using aerial images obtained from an unmanned aerial vehicle (UAV).

 Advancing Knowledge in Cracking Resistance of Fiber-reinforced Asphalt Concrete (FRAC)